Pramana Viparyaya Vikalpa Nidra Smrtayah

 Pramana: correct or right knowledge | Viparyaya: misconception, incorrect knowledge | Vikalpa: verbal delusion, imagination | Nidra: sleep | Smrtayah: memory (grouping all 5)

-Some thoughts are nice, some are terrifying, others are truthful, beautiful, sweet (and a number of other descriptions), many are incorrect, but, no matter what form they show up in, all thoughts are still the things/distortions that get in the way of seeing and understanding your true self, and they must, therefore, be removed from your mind at some point in order to attain true enlightenment or self-realization.
-This point, of course, will be after moving up the Eightfold Path progressively to Meditation.
+Some thoughts are nice, some are terrifying, others are truthful, beautiful, sweet (and a number of other descriptions), many are incorrect or basically just gibberish nonsense, but, no matter what form they show up in, all thoughts are still the things/distortions that get in the way of seeing and understanding your True Self, and they must, therefore, be removed from your mind at some point in order to attain true clarity/purity/enlightenment (Self-Realization) that leads to Liberation from the ongoing cycle of ignorance and suffering that plagues humanity.
+This point, of course, will be after moving up the Eightfold Path progressively to Meditation (since your main work is essentially working to get your body-mind-ego regulated enough to settle into your undistorted Self in the world…and not simply expressing yourself as a neurotic ego-identified individual who believes that she/he is his/her body-mind modifications/roles defined by things, thoughts, experiences, and so forth).

-Always remember that your goal (if you wish to go all the way on your Eightfold Path), after mind-mastery with limbs 5 and 6 (Pratyahara and Dharana), is to concentrate your clear mind on your true nature in limb 7 through meditation/Dhyana, so that you can reach your final state of Samadhi, or freedom from human consciousness and connection with your divine expression.
+Always remember that your goal (if you wish to go all the way on your Eightfold Path), after sense and mind-mastery with limbs 5 and 6 (Pratyahara and Dharana), is to concentrate your clear mind on/into your True Nature in limb 7 through meditation/Dhyana, so that you can reach the state of Samadhi, or freedom from conditioned/warped human consciousness, and merge into your divine expression.